QinWenFeng/Leetcode/0189. Rotate Array/README.md

 - ```0 <= k <= 10^5```

 **Follow-up:**
--Try to come up with as many solutions as you can.
+- Try to come up with as many solutions as you can.
 There are at least **three** different ways to solve this problem.
 - Could you do it in-place with ```O(1)``` extra space?